5. Reporting on initiatives

 What we examined

-Our audit followed 2 lines of inquiry:
+Our audit followed 2 lines of enquiry:

 To answer these questions, we examined: